Origin of the Romanians: First references to Romanians

 The late 12th-century chronicle of Niketas Choniates contains another early reference to Vlachs living north of the Danube.
 He wrote that they seized the future Byzantine emperor, Andronikos Komnenos when "he reached the borders of Halych" in 1164.
 Thereafter, information on Vlachs from the territory of present-day Romania abounds.
 Choniates mentioned that the Cumans crossed the Lower Danube "with a division of Vlachs" from the north to launch a plundering raid against Thrace in 1199.
 Pope Gregory IX wrote about "a certain people in the Cumanian bishopric called Walati" and their bishops around 1234.

 The oldest extant documents from Transylvania, dating from the 12th and 13th centuries, make passing references to both Hungarians and Vlachs.
 A royal charter of 1223 confirming a former grant of land is the earliest official document mentioning the presence of Romanians in Transylvania.
 It refers to the transfer of land previously held by them to the monastery of Cârța, which proves that this territory had been inhabited by Vlachs before the monastery was founded.
 According to the next document, the Teutonic Knights received the right to pass through the lands possessed by the Székelys and the Vlachs in 1223.
 Next year the Transylvanian Saxons were entitled to use certain forests together with the Vlachs and Pechenegs.
-Simon of Kéza knew that the Székelys "shared with the Vlachs" the mountains, "mingling with them" and allegedly adopting the Vlachs' alphabet.
+A royal charter from 1250 states that Andrew I of Hungary sent Joachim, Count of Hermannstadt, to command an army composed of Saxon, Vlach, Székely, and Pecheneg warriors in support of Boril of Bulgaria after "three chieftains from Cumania" rebelled against him in the early 1210s.
+In the 1280s, Simon of Kéza in the Gesta Hunnorum et Hungarorum wrote that the Székelys are the remnants of Huns, meet with the returning Hungarians to join their conquest, then they acquired part of the country, but in the mountains, which they shared with the Vlachs, mingling with them and allegedly adopting the Vlachs' alphabet.
+This passage is repeated with small changes in the Chronicon Pictum.
+Kézai confused the Székelys runs with the Cyrillic script which was used by the Vlachs and his erroneous opinion is based maybe on the observation that the Vlach shepherds incised mnemonic signs while counting their sheep.